Need better control of your blood sugar? Adding Humalog to your basal insulin can help.

 These are examples of items that contain approximately 15-20 grams of carbohydrates.
 Check food product labels to ensure that you are getting the right amount of carbohydrates.

-If you are unable to eat or drink, consider using injectable treatment for severe low blood sugar.
+If you are unable to eat or drink, consider using a treatment for severe low blood sugar.